apache/nuttx/boards/arm/stm32/stm32f429i-disco/README.txt

 board (search keyword: 429i-disco)

 NOTE:  This port was based on the original discovery kit, STM32F429I-DISCO.
-That board has been superceded by the new STM32F429I-DISC1.
+That board has been superseded by the new STM32F429I-DISC1.

 Contents
 ========